Kalu Ganga Dam: Funding

-The funding from OPEC will carry an interest rate of 3.2%, and a service charge of 1% on the principle amount withdrawn and outstanding.
+The funding from OPEC will carry an interest rate of 3.2% and a service charge of 1% on the principal amount withdrawn and outstanding.

 Dam and reservoir

 The primary Kalu Ganga Dam will be a 67 m high concrete gravity dam, measuring 546 m in length.
-To support the new Kalu Ganga Reservoir created by the dam, two additional saddle dams will also be created to contain the reservoir.
-The primary dam and saddle dams are estimated to cost approximately US$102.2 million.
+To support the new Kalu Ganga Reservoir created by the dam, two additional saddle dams were also to be created to contain the reservoir.
+The primary dam and saddle dams were estimated to cost approximately US$102.2 million.

 In addition to using the reservoir's water for irrigation, a percentage of it would be consistently transferred via tunnel to the Moragahakanda Reservoir for further irrigation uses and hydroelectricity generation.

 Environmental and Social Impact of the Dam Construction

-A large area of forest east of Pallegama has been cleared for the construction of the dam and even more so for the construction of a new residential and agricultural colony east of the dam.
+A large area of forest east of Pallegama has been cleared for the construction of the dam, and even more has been cleared for the construction of a new residential and agricultural colony east of the dam.
 The forest area cleared is adjoining Wasgamuwa National Park and linked the forests on the eastern side of Knuckles Mountain Range with the Wasgamuwa National Park.
 Elephants and other wildlife used to inhabit this area and used it as corridor.
-There are attempts to minimize environmental impact by reforesting catchment areas, and declaration of elephant corridors to Wasgamuwa, Girithale, Mineriya national parks.
+There are attempts to minimize environmental impact by reforesting catchment areas, and declaration of elephant corridors to the Wasgamuwa, Girithale, and Mineriya national parks.

 Several old villages, including Pallegama and Rambukoluwa, have to be abandoned and all the residents have to relocate to the new colony, about 5 to 10 kilometers northeast of Pallegama.
 Each family is compensated with two acres of land, 1.5 acres of paddy land and half an acre in the residential area to construct a new house.